 Cardiovascular diseases account for most NCD deaths, or 17.9 million people annually, followed by cancer (9.3 million), chronic respiratory diseases (4.1 million), and diabetes (2.0 million, including kidney disease deaths caused by diabetes).
 These four groups of diseases account for over 80% of all premature NCD deaths.
 Tobacco use, physical inactivity, the harmful use of alcohol, and unhealthy diets all increase the risk of dying from an NCD (Global Burden of Disease Collaborative Network, 2020).

 Ondo State, particularly the hard to reach area of Owo local government, lacks scientific data on the prevalence and risk factors of non-communicable diseases.
-To have a viable intervention in address the massive health challenges facing the vulnerable like the geriatric population, Itis crucial to continuously examine the prevalence and risk factors militating against their quality of life of which risk factor of non-communicable diseases stand out among this age group.
+To have a viable intervention in address the massive health challenges facing the vulnerable like the geriatric population, it is crucial to continuously examine the prevalence and risk factors militating against their quality of life of which risk factor of non-communicable diseases stand out among this age group.
 Without viable cross sectional study of this nature viable intervention may be difficult to plan.
 In order to lower the rate of non-communicable diseases and enhance the well-being of the older adults in the study region, information from this study would be suitable to develop treatments aimed at reduction in the prevalence of non-communicable diseases and health condition of the elderly.
 The study investigated the prevalence and risk factors of non-communicable diseases among older people in hard to reach of Owo local government, Ondo state, Nigeria

 Materials and Method